 1. Business Plan

 Paramount to success in the care home industry is having a solid business plan in place from the outset.
 Running a care home is not easy – it requires motivation, enthusiasm, finance awareness, resilience, compassion and the ability to bounce back.
-With the unpredictability of the British weather, heating costs can unexpectedly quadruple during the coldest months of the year, staff can leave at the drop of the hat, recruitment may be difficult, there could be an infectious outbreak to deal with, and before you know it, you may find yourself in a crisis with vulnerable adults no longer receiving the care they need and pay for.
+With the unpredictability of the British weather, heating costs can unexpectedly quadruple during the coldest months of the year, staff can leave without warning, recruitment may be difficult, there could be an infectious outbreak to deal with, and before you know it, you may find yourself in a crisis with vulnerable adults no longer receiving the care they need and pay for.
 A carefully formulated business plan will have factored in these risks alongside your mission and general objectives and will give you the very best start in your new enterprise.

 Measured across the exacting standards of the Quality Care Commission, the most successful care homes are those which are person-centred and focus on “doing with” and not “doing to” their residents.
 For residents to thrive, they need to live full and independent lives within their care setting.
 For example, give your residents an active voice in decision-making by letting them choose the social activities they take part in.
 One way you can do this is by asking for feedback from the residents and their families’ through regular Q&A questionnaires.
 Why not also provide a visitors’ book with a ‘comments’ section?
 You can use it as a tool to follow up on comments both good and bad, to keep your clients happy and also to enable you to continually review and improve on the service you offer.